Meg Wallace, MA, LMSW, organizer

 Rae is the communications director at the Family Health Center, where she spends each day promoting the medical, dental, and behavioral health needs of Waco’s most underserved communities.
 Previously, she served as the director of marketing and communications at Creative Waco, where she helped establish the Waco Downtown Cultural District and promoted various arts initiatives, including the Cameron Park Sculpture Zoo and a pop-up gallery that eventually became Cultivate 7Twelve.
 A Baylor University alumnus, Rae is also a 2018 graduate of Waco’s Leadership Plenty Institute and a member of the Public Relations Society of America and the Waco Foundation’s Communications Co-Op.
 Her newest personal endeavor, The Hopeist, provides an online platform for sharing stories at the intersection of mental illness and faith.

-Paula Solano, board member
+Tory Schafer, board member